Back

 Save our checklist detailing how to protect your startup idea when outsourcing:

-• Work with professionals, check their reviews beforehand.
+• Work with professionals, and check their reviews beforehand.

 • Request an NDA if you feel it’s necessary.

-• Share details that allow to get a grasp of your startup idea and business objectives.
+• Share details that allow you to get a grasp of your startup idea and business objectives.

 • Protect your startup idea legally with a patent or trademark if needed.